Last updated on January 4, 2023

 For this client, the localization requirements were relatively minor.
 Rephrasing a small section of the copy and replacing an image was all that it took to localize the documents perfectly for their new French audience.

-In addition to using our translation services, this client also took advantage of our desktop publishing expertise.
+In addition to using our services, this client also took advantage of our desktop publishing expertise.
 We created her French fliers, ensuring that they matched the English versions beautifully.
-Our desktop publishing service is available to all translation clients, as well as operating as a standalone service.
+Our desktop publishing is available to all translation clients, as well as operating as a standalone service.

 If you have a marketing document that needs a professional polish, with or without translations, Tomedes is here to help.
 Why not contact our friendly team today to discuss your needs?
 We deliver a wide range of language-related services and are used to working to strict deadlines for clients all over the world.
 You’ll get 24/7 customer service, as well.
 Call, email or live chat with us to find out more!